Nitrokey/nethsm/docs/system-design.md

 ## System Software Update {#sec-dd-ta-ssu}

 The _System Software_ is a binary image, signed and distributed by Nitrokey.
 The versioning schema is *major*.*minor*.
 In each *major* release series, upgrades and downgrades within the same *major* release are allowed ("eligible" below).
 The data layout will not change within a *major* release series, but may change between release *major*.x and *major*+1.y.
-Downgrades to an older *major* release are not allowed.
+Downgrades to an older *major* release are not possible.

 Updates must be applied manually by the R-Administrator.
-"OTA" updates are not supported.
+Over the air (OTA) updates are not supported.

-The act of updating the _System Software_ is performed by **S-Platform**; when **S-Keyfender** is processing an update file from the REST API, the following actions happen in parallel:
+The act of updating the _System Software_ is performed by **S-Platform**.
+When **S-Keyfender** is processing an update file from the REST API, the following actions happen in parallel:

 - **S-Keyfender** performs any decompression required and streams the binary image to **S-Platform**, which writes it to an _inactive_ system partition.
-- at the same time, **S-Keyfender** verifies the update signature with the public Update Key (protecting the integrity of the binary image, version number, release notes) and update eligibility.
+- at the same time, **S-Keyfender** verifies the update signature with the public _Update Key_ (protecting the integrity of the binary image, version number, release notes) and update eligibility.

 _If and only if_ verification of the update signature and eligibility are successful, **S-Keyfender** enables the REST API endpoint allowing the user to "commit" the software update.
 Only after this endpoint is requested, **S-Keyfender** will instruct **S-Platform** to perform the actions necessary (e.g. modifying the GPT or interacting with the _Firmware_) to boot from the new system partition _once_ on next boot.

 During boot, the _System Software_'s signature is verified with the public Boot Key by the _Firmware_ as part of _Verified Boot_.
 If the new _System Software_ does not boot successfully or the _Verified Boot_ verification fails, the system will automatically reboot into the old _System Software_ as a fallback.

 _If and only if_ both _Verified Boot_ verification succeeds and the new _System Software_ boots successfully, the new _System Software_ will perform the actions necessary to permanently configure the system to boot into the new _System Software_ (e.g. by modifying the GPT or interacting with the _Firmware_).
 The new _System Software_ may now start data migration, if required.

-The actual implementation details of **S-Platform** will be based on the design used by both Chromium OS and CoreOS Container Linux, and are not described in more detail in this document; please refer to the Chromium OS [Disk Format][chromium-disk] and [File System/Autoupdate][chromium-autoupdate] design documents.
+The actual implementation details of **S-Platform** will be based on the design used by both Chromium OS and CoreOS Container Linux, and are not described in more detail in this document.
+Please refer to the Chromium OS [Disk Format][chromium-disk] and [File System/Autoupdate][chromium-autoupdate] design documents.

 [chromium-disk]: http://www.chromium.org/chromium-os/chromiumos-design-docs/disk-format
 [chromium-autoupdate]: https://www.chromium.org/chromium-os/chromiumos-design-docs/filesystem-autoupdate